Safely working at height

 Identifying hazards at height

-But remove them we do.
+But evict them we do.
 The hazards we look out for when planning how to do this include:

 - Injury caused by a fall from height

 - Injury cause by violence on the part of the protesters, such as weapons and projectiles thrown or dropped from height

 - Environmental hazards on site

 Evicting protesters at height safely

 The objective is to plan and prepare for all eventualities and manage the situation, and not to panic the protesters with unexpected actions which might cause a fall or other injury by their sudden reaction.
 We operate under a safety-oriented “no surprises” policy.

 Here are the ways we ensure everyone’s safety – the protesters’, our operatives’ and anyone else in the vicinity - when working at height: